madsbuch/blog/_posts/2016-12-03-the-probability-monad.md

 # A Monad
 A monad is a mathematical structure with wide applications in functional programming.
-The reason is that it helps hiding away some state, it progresses a computational context we can consider in a linear fashion.
+The reason is that it helps hiding away some state and provides primitives for progressing the structure in a linear fashion.

 It is useful to know about monads.
-Not just for understanding this article, but also for the numerous other structures that span monads.
+Not just for understanding the probability monad, but because they are an important tool to architect applications using functional techniques.

 A monad is a well elaborated subject, and as such I am not elaborating on it more than its algebraic structure.
-To get a proper overview on there exists plenty of resources online.
+To get a proper overview on there exists plenty resources.

 For our practical use of the monad we need to implement following functions in a way such that they satisfy the monadic laws.